 If you are back in town early, stroll through the town as it is quite charming.
 There are many boutique shops selling clothing, souvenirs, and more clothing.
 I’m not a big shopper, but I quite liked browsing through all the shops.

-Head back to Byron Beach just before sunset.
+Then head back to Byron Beach just before sunset.
 Many people hang out on the beach or by the lawn overlooking the beach.
 It is one of the best spots to view the gorgeous sunset in Byron Bay.
 Bring a blanket and some snacks and enjoy the view.

 And if you want to participate in other group activities, consider kayaking with dolphins and turtles or even skydiving!